DeadZoneLuna/css-community/README.md

 - [ ] Implement the Vote System so everyone can vote without using plugins
 - [ ] Implement Class Based Hands Like CSGO
 - [ ] Implement CSPromod's Shadows RTT
+- [ ] Bring back to life the shield.

 ### Warning